Album Liner Notes

 another nite past one o'clock an that meant that the tourists on

-couldn't get in -
+the street couldn't get in -

 At these